-- Academic degree in Chemistry or engineering with proven expertise that will allow the expert to easily understand the technical aspects of the mentioned new POPs and their industrial application - Proven and relevant professional experience linked to the required services, in particular a strong network within the Ministry of Environment, Ministry of Industry, civil protection and companies of the targeted sectors. - Proven experience within the UN system, GEF Projects or acquainted with international organizations. - Link or experience in the abovementioned industrial syndicates/associations positively valued - Ability to write in English.
-All documents should preferably be presented in English. - Ability to communicate and connect with stakeholders in Arabic and English.
+- Academic degree in Chemistry or engineering with proven expertise that will allow the expert to easily understand the technical aspects of the mentioned new POPs and their industrial application - Proven and relevant professional experience linked to the required services, in particular a strong network within the Ministry of Environment, Ministry of Industry, civil protection and companies of the targeted sectors. - Proven experience within the UN system, GEF Projects or acquainted with international organizations. - Link or experience in the abovementioned industrial syndicates/associations positively valued - Ability to write in English or French. - Ability to communicate and connect with stakeholders.